 One of the great perks for movie buffs is to buy a Blu Ray or DVD that includes bonus features about the making of a film.
-Learning what went on behind the scenes, how a special effects shot was implemented, or what the actors had to say about playing a certain role is important for some people to know.
+Learning what went on behind the scenes, how a special effects shot was implemented, or what the actors had to say about playing a certain role is important to some audience members.
 I am one of those people.
-I have watched the special features on every movie I have ever owned and nearly every movie I have ever rented, even the terrible ones.
-When I feel like multitasking, I like to put on a commentary track and listen to the cast and crew jabber on over the film about their movie making experiences.
+I have watched the special features on every movie I have ever owned and many movies that I have rented, even the terrible ones.
+Commentaries give me a better understanding on where a bad movie was coming from and provides me with more facts about the movies I love.

 1. The Goonies

 This may be the greatest movie commentary track ever recorded.
 All seven Goonies are present along with director Richard Donner.
 They are all grown up and still have that parent-child relationship with their director after all of these years.
 What’s unique about this track is that the movie will occasionally switch to a thumbnail screen, and you can actually see all of them sitting at the table watching the movie together.
 It’s fascinating to see the Goonies as adults; yet they still tease each other like old friends.

 Martha Plimpton is particularly hysterical, crying out “Screw you, Mr. Perkins!” every time the villain appears on screen.
 They tease Donner about the outdated 80’s special effects shots, and they all get on each other about their wardrobe.
 The cast leaves you in constant stitches and points out little Easter eggs and mistakes throughout the film.
 When the credits roll, you’re sad that the reunion is over, and your face hurts from laughing.

 2. Riding in Cars With Boys